top of page

 Feeding Therapy

 A feeding disorder is defined as any difficulty eating or drinking that raises worries about a child's safety or growth.
 Feeding issues can range from mild to severe.
+These issues can include:

-• Swallowing causes coughing, choking, or gagging.
+• Swallowing, coughing, choking, or gagging.

 • Chewing Difficulties